-Northamptonshire Targeted Mental Health in Schools (TaMHS) is a coordinated multi-agency programme for building capacity within schools through training, support and introducing new programmes and approaches to better meet the mental health needs of all children.
+Northamptonshire Targeted Mental Health in Schools (TaMHS) is a programme for building capacity within schools through training, support and introducing new programmes and approaches to better meet the mental health needs of all children.
 The programme has been developed since 2009 and is run jointly by North Northamptonshire and West Northamptonshire Educational Psychology Services.

 The programme can be used at universal, targeted and more specialist levels, including through systemic work with parents, staff and locality agencies.
 By meeting mental health needs in this way, sustainable positive impact on children’s mental health, attainments, bullying, attendance and exclusions can be achieved.